-Natural Fertilisers: Are they any Good?
+Natural Fertilisers: Are They Any Good?

 Most gardeners would agree that they get stronger, healthier plants and better yields of fruit and vegetables by using fertiliser, or plant food.
 Every plant has different needs, and there is a bewildering choice of fertilisers you can buy, but before you spend any money, here are eight natural, organic fertilisers you can use.
 They’re every bit as effective as the plant food in the shops and the best thing is that they’re made from things you’d normally throw away so all they’ll cost you is a little effort.

 The best all round treatment for your soil is mulching (dressing the surface) with a good home-made compost.
 It contains the three minerals essential for healthy plants - nitrogen, phosphorus and potassium - and best of all, it’s free!
 Compost needs to have a ratio of one part green material (plant waste) to four parts brown (dry materials such as cardboard) for the best results.
-For more details, see How to Make your own Compost.

-2. Leaf Mould
+2. Leaf mould

 Another brilliant mulch for no money.
-Just gather up all the fallen leaves from your garden in Autumn, pile them all into a bin bag and give them some water.
+Just gather up all the fallen leaves from your garden in autumn, pile them all into a bin bag and give them some water.
 Poke some small holes in the bag to allow excess moisture to escape and leave it to rot down.
 You can speed up the process by breaking up the leaves first, and shaking the bag occasionally.
 Leave for a few months to a year, then spread on your garden for healthy, nutrient-packed soil.

-3. Nettle/Comfrey Tea
+3. Nettle/Comfrey tea